Tre5et/vanillaconfig/docs/SCREEN.md

    - Textured (like the vanilla Video Settings screen) or untextured (like the vanilla Music & Sounds screen):
      - `boolean isBackgroundTextured()` returns `true` if the background is textured (default).
      - `boolean setBackgroundTextured(boolean textured)` sets whether the background is textured (this should only be changed to `false` if the page doesn't scroll, else it won't look good).
- - All config types have three parameters that can be set.
+ - All config types have four parameters that can be set.
 These will affect their appearance on the config screen.
    - Displayed:
        - If this is `false`, the option will not be visible at all.
        - `boolean isDisplayed()` returns `true` if the option is visible.